saule1508/pgcluster/README.md

 # cl-pg-cluster

 Postgres streaming replication with pgpool and/or repmgr for the automated failover and docker swarm for the failover of pgpool.
 The postgres image contains a ssh server, repmgr and supervisord.
-Postgres is replicated with streaming replication and repmgr on top of it.
+Postgres is replicated with streaming replication, repmgr is used because it brings well documented and tested scripting and it adds some metadata about the cluster that ease monitoring. repmgr can be used to automated the postgres failover (via repmgrd) or this can be done by pgpool.
+There is a graphical monitoring/operational interface available.

 This set-up is designed for a docker swarm: therefore there is one pgpool instance running (no watchdog) and it is made high available via swarm.
 When pgpool starts it rebuilds the node availability (file /tmp/pgpool_status) by looking at repmgr's repl_nodes table.

 If you are interested by the more classical pgpool setup in watchdog mode, then it is documented in doc/pgpoolwatchdog.md.
 In pgpool watchdog mode there are two nodes, postgres is made HA via streaming replication and pgpool itself is made HA via the watchdog functionality, based on a virtual IP

+The rest of this README is for the docker swarm scenario.

-Also each of the postgres service (pg01 and pg02) is sticky to one docker swarm node, via this configuration item in the docker-compose file
+In the swarm, each of the postgres service (pg01 and pg02) is sticky to one docker swarm node, this is needed because the database is stored on the host.
+This stickyness is done via the docker-compose file

 ```
    deploy: